jxn628/syriatel-churn-analysis/README.md

 - Churn: Customers who cancelled their service.

 ## Evaluation Metrics
 1. <b>High Recall Score:</b> I want my model to be able to predict which customers are at risk of churning.
-If it is tuned to be too sensitive in this area, that is fine.
-I would rather flag customers that aren't going to churn rather than focus on the customers that are likely to stay, and ending up with unexpected churn.
-I will keep this in balance by checking F1 Score.
+If it is tuned to be too sensitive in this area, that is fine. <b>I would rather flag customers that aren't going to churn</b> rather than focus on the customers that are likely to stay, and ending up with unexpected churn. <b>I will keep this in balance by checking F1 Score.</b>

 2. <b>Good F1 Score:</b>While I am ultimately not concerned with Precision (how well the model predicts customers that will stay), a good F1 score means that the model is performing well on both Recall and Precision.
 Since Recall and Precision are inverses of each other, a good F1 score ensures that the model isn't skewed too far toward one or the other. (ie, a model that predicts EVERY customer will churn would have perfect Recall, but would be useless).